Math Leadership Tip: Crazy Math Badges.

 I will close this post with a challenge to you.
 What are your core values as a math teacher?
 How can you do something – like a badge you wear everyday – so that you have a chance to share an elevator message about your core values in your math classroom?
 Do you even have an elevator message if asked?
 If not, I urge you to develop one.
 Classroom teachers are the ones that have the power to change the culture of math in our nation.
 We are the leaders.
 Really.
 Others think they are and have titles that say they are – but the most powerful voices for changing how math are viewed are us – the classroom math teachers.
 Embrace this power and be ready when asked to speak with a message about the learning of math.
 Change happens one person at a time.
 If you don’t have any ideas on how to make this happen – try a geeky math badge.

 I am attaching below pdf and word copies of what I’ve made.
 Use them as you like.
-My originals are Microsoft Publisher files that wordpress does not let me upload.
-I am happy to send them to you if you email me (email@example.com).
+My originals are Microsoft Publisher files you are welcome to look at HERE and HERE (this is the messy one I use to make letters).

 - I’ve been asked several times where I got my laminator and laminating supplies from.
 Answer: I order them online from www.laminator.com (there are a lot of other sites out there that sell similar things).
 My laminator was expensive – I bought it 10+ years ago (so I don’t remember the cost) – and use it frequently and it works great to this day.
 It was worth the investment.
 It only does jobs up to the size of 8.5 x 11 inches using laminating pouches that I order at this LINK.
 The ones I used for the badges are called ‘luggage tags with hole on short size’.
 I love the 10 ml thickness – but I am sure you could order others.